DS200-SP2024-Hunter/Week03-DueJan31/README.md

 ## Simulation-based distribution of the sample median
 ## Due on [Canvas](https://psu.instructure.com/courses/2306358/assignments/15933445) on Wed., Jan.
 31 at 11:59pm

-## Version from SP 2022 copy-pasted below with a couple of edits:

-The main objective of today's lab is to duplicate some of the sample mean analysis you did on the [recent homework](URL), but for the sample median.
+The main objective of today's lab is to duplicate some of the sample mean analysis you did on the [recent homework](https://psu.instructure.com/courses/2306358/quizzes/5001947), but for the sample median.

 **A quick note on the big picture here:**  Analyzing the distribution of the sample median is way too difficult to be part of a typical introductory statistics course.
 But because we can carry out part of this analysis using simulation, it's a great thing to do in a data science course.
 This is a perfect example of the first course goal from the syllabus:  "...explore interconnections between computing and statistical reasoning..."